Values-Driven Consulting

 stakeholder or issue mapping and internal and external stakeholder interviews and analysis,

-trainings for teams to embed strategy into practices and approach, and
+trainings for teams to embed strategy, MEL, and feedback into practices and approach, and

 support with communications tools to share mission, vision, and values.